HomeGuidesAPI ReferenceChangelog

 $ ./gradlew clean build -x test

-• --operation | -o: [ split | merge ] specifies the operation as either to split or to merge
+• --operation | -o: [ split | merge ], this parameter specifies the operation as either to split or to merge, default is split.

-• --type | -t: [ snapshot | history ] is used only with split to specify the type of the dataset to be split; snapshot refers to Snapshot Dataset and history refers to History Dataset.
+• --type | -t: [ snapshot | history ], this parameter is used only when the operation is split. snapshot means clip to Snapshot Dataset and history means clip to History Dataset.
+Default is snapshot.

-• --dataset-path: dataset directory, when operation is split, dataset-path is the path that store the Snapshot Dataset or History Dataset,
+• --dataset-path | -ds: When operation is split, dataset-path is the path that store the snapshot or history, when operation is merge, dataset-path is the history data path.

 • Split and get a Snapshot Dataset

-First, stop the Fullnode and execute:
+First, stop the FullNode and execute:

 • Split and get a History Dataset